Leucopenia

 Extract

-• The majority of white blood cells are either neutrophils (band cells and polymorphonuclear granulocytes, 35–70%) or lymphocytes (20–45%).
-Leucocytopenia is almost always caused by a reduced number of neutrophils.
+• The majority of white blood cells are either neutrophils (band cells and polymorphonuclear neutrophilic granulocytes, 35–70%) or lymphocytes (20–45%).
+The share of other white blood cells, eosinophils and basophils (granulocytes) and monocytes, is clearly lower.

 • Lymphocytopenia is only seldom associated with a specific disease.
 It may be seen in acute or chronic infections caused by a variety of microbes as well as both in congenital and acquired immune deficiency states.